ryankeleti/ega/README.md

 ## current status

-Here is the current status of the translation, along with the main contributors to the respective sections.
+Here is the current status of the translation, along with who is currently working on which sections

 - [x] Introduction
 - [ ] Preliminaries